MarkovShield/architecture_prototype/README.md

 ![MarkovShield](https://bitbucket.org/markovshield/mod_mshield/raw/develop/resources/markovshield_logo.png)

 # MarkovShield Engine
-This is the reporitoy of the MarkovShield Engine, the backend of MarkovShield.
+This is the repositoy of the MarkovShield Engine, the backend of MarkovShield.
 If you would like to try out MarkovShield, please have a look at the [https://github.com/MarkovShield/install](https://github.com/MarkovShield/install) repository.
 The following documentation is only needed, if you would like to run the MarkovShield Engine jobs the manual way.

 ## Content
 * [MarkovShield Engine](#markdown-header-markovshield-engine)